newpheeraphat/Backend-TSL/README.md

 We welcome contributions to ThaiCheckLinks Backend for Machine Learning!
 Here's how you can get involved:

 1. Fork the Project
-2. Clone the forked repository to your local machine using Git.
+2. Clone the forked repository to your local machine using Git

 ```sh
   git clone https://github.com/newpheeraphat/Backend-TSL.git